meklon/DAB_analyzer/README.md

 # DAB analyzer
 Python soft for DAB-chromagen analysis.
+Software counts the stained area with DAB-chromagen using the typical immunohistochemistry protocols.
+After the analysis user can measure the difference of proteins content in tested samples.

 ### Application:
 Quantitative analysis of extracellular matrix proteins in IHC-analysis, designed for scientists in biotech sphere.